carrotfarmer/blog-posts/cl0dt66jf03ldo5nv1ia94dgm.md

 And if you test this out, we’ll be able to see the data associated with what is passed in the CLI name flag.

-The problem with this is that, TypeScript doesn’t know the properties that exist in this data object.
+The problem with this is that TypeScript doesn’t know the properties that exist in this data object.
 So let’s declare interfaces for the API response.

 ```ts
 interface Type {